 At the vanguard of the craze is Five Points, a chic joint near the heart of the Old Town.
 This is the only place in Bratislava where you can order a coffee with your selfie printed on it.

-To order the ‘selfiecinno’, you just need to scan a QR code, upload your photo to their app, and within two minutes you’ll be sipping your face on a frothy cappuccino.
-Peak hipster.
+To order the ‘selfiecinno’, you just need to scan a QR code, upload your photo to their app, and within two minutes you’ll be sipping your face on a frothy cappuccino with your face on it.

 Things to do in Bratislava: have your selfie printed on a coffee at Five Points